RedQuyllur/ChemoSupportTools/README.md

 The main goal I wanted to achieve in this project was to summarize my observations acquired while working with the chemometrics data.
 <br />
 <br />
 Books for beginners usually only cover the basics of statistics.
 Modern algorithms are often omitted or described in a very general and impractical way.
 This forces the reader to look for solutions in specialized literature, which focuses on a lot of theory and details, instead of showing a practical solution to the problem.
-The high entry level makes people decide to use ready-made software, often skipping theoretical preparation.
+The high entry level makes people decide to use ready-to-use software, often skipping theoretical preparation.
 I came across a lot of articles where bizarre mistakes were made.
 Overtrained models, failure to take into account factors co-occurring during the experiment, incorrectly calculated correlation factors, lack of basic optimizations or checking the impact of the method used on the signal quality.
 <br />

 Mastering all necessary issues requires extensive knowledge and expirience, often from several disciplines.
 The answers are scattered among specialized books in the field of: